n1chols/nixos-simple-system/README.md

 # nixos-simple-system
 A rigid flake to output a working system for any personal computer using the simplest set of options possible.
-This flake is meant to be a drop in replacement for `nixpkgs.lib.nixosSystem`.
+This flake works by wrapping `nixpkgs.lib.nixosSystem` which is a more minimal/vanilla alternative to using higher level wrappers like flake-parts.

 ## Options
 Note that the only required option is `rootDevice` to enable a working filesystem.